 Past Lab Members

-Almost no-one who has come to the Hynes lab has ever left.
+No graduate student that has come to the Hynes lab has ever left.
 That's not quite as ominous as it sounds, given the lab only opened its doors on January 2018.
+Howevcer, we’ve had a number of phenomenal undergrads through co-op terms, project courses, theses, and summer studentships (see below)!

 Summer (2018), Project Student 3R06 (2018-2019)